rwinch/spring-framework-wiki/Contributor-guidelines.md

 Use `git rebase --interactive`, `git add --patch` and other tools to "squash" multiple commits into atomic changes.
 In addition to the man pages for git, there are many resources online to help you understand how these tools work.
 Here is one: http://book.git-scm.com/4_interactive_rebasing.html.

-## Use short branch names

-Branches used when submitting pull requests should preferably be named according to JIRA issues, e.g. 'SPR-1234'.
-Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc.  In fork-and-edit cases, the github default 'patch-1' is fine as well.
-This is important, because branch names show up in the merge commits that result from accepting pull requests, and should be as expressive and concise as possible.

 ## Use real name in git commits